Nativenerd1004/Dashboard_Using_Tableau/README.md

 - **Result:** The generated actionable insights informed strategic decisions for the business success.

 # Conclusion
-The 10Alytics performance dashboard provides valuable insights, but further data exploration and analysis are recommended for a more comprehensive understanding.
+The Sterling performance dashboard provides valuable insights, but further data exploration and analysis are recommended for a more comprehensive understanding.